OnchainAlpha/cmc-comments/autocrypto_social_bot/README_AI_REVIEWS.md

 - Make sure Chrome is fully closed before running
 - Check that undetected-chromedriver is properly installed
 - Try running `pip install --upgrade undetected-chromedriver`

+### DeepSeek API issues
+- Verify your API key is correctly set in config.json or environment
+- Check your API usage limits
+- Ensure you have a valid subscription

 ## Notes